prometheus/prometheus/docs/feature_flags.md

 - `scrape_timeout_seconds`.
 The configured `scrape_timeout` for a target.
 This allows you to measure each target to find out how close they are to timing out with `scrape_duration_seconds / scrape_timeout_seconds`.
 - `scrape_sample_limit`.
 The configured `sample_limit` for a target.
 This allows you to measure each target to find out how close they are to reaching the limit with `scrape_samples_post_metric_relabeling / scrape_sample_limit`.
 Note that `scrape_sample_limit` can be zero if there is no limit configured, which means that the query above can return `+Inf` for targets with no limit (as we divide by zero).
 If you want to query only for targets that do have a sample limit use this query: `scrape_samples_post_metric_relabeling / (scrape_sample_limit > 0)`.

+## New Service Discovery Manager

+`--enable-feature=new-service-discovery-manager`

+When enables, Prometheus uses a new Service Discovery manager that does not restart unchanged discoveries upon reloads.
+This makes reloads faster and reduces pressure on Service Discoveries sources.

+Users are encouraged to test the new service discovery manager and report any issues upstream.

+In future releases, this new Service Discovery manager will become default and this feature flag will be ignored.